Peter making guest appearances on other podcasts

 For the India episodes the first two clips (for the episodes on Origins and Age of the Sutra) are from Wikimedia Commons, which is by the way a handy source for copyright-free music.
 You can hear the whole tracks here and here.
 The third clip, used for the episodes on Buddhism and Jainism, is Veena Kinhal, "Haratanaya Sree" - the whole track is very groovy and well worth a listen.

 For precolonial philosophy in Africa, we have used a live drumming performance by Tchakare Kanyembe.
 For part two of the Africana series on slavery and the diaspora, we have the great Paul Robeson singing "I'm Goin' to Tell God All O' My Troubles."
-And for the first part of the series on 20th century Africana philosophy we have a cover of "St Thomas" by Sonny Rollins.
+And for the series on 20th century Africana philosophy we have a cover of "St Thomas" by Sonny Rollins.
+Within this series we had special clips for the Afrofuturism episode (a homemade bit from Peter's old friend Stephan Terre), Reggae, and Afrobeat episodes.

 Stanford Encyclopedia of philosophy